EOGrady21/BIONESS_rescue/README.md

   prior to this rescue project

-- Data formatted and archived under this project can be found in individual mission folders in SRC, in the BIONESS subfolder
+- Data formatted and archived under this project can be found in individual mission folders in SRC, in the BIONESS subfolder on the BIO shared network drive